jraby/1brc/README.md

 It is quite simple on the surface, but there's a lot of depth to it!

 I think there are some tweaks to squeeze more performance out of this:
-- import the xxh3 code and inline it in the loop manually to reduce the function call overhead.
-  It is quite unfortunate that it cannot be done automatically.
-  Given how many times it is called, it might reduce the overall time by another 100ms.
+- change chunker to use slices from mmap instead of copying the data
 - conversion from string to fixed precision int without any branches, using bit twiddling (like they did in the #1 entry)
-- change chunker to use slices from mmap instead of copying the data
-  - this is useless at the moment since the rest the of program is faster than the file reading part (1.3s vs ~0.5s), but it is probably the only way to go under 500ms like the #1 entry does.

 In the end, I guess my key take aways are:
 - when reaching for a hash function, I used to always start with fnv because of how simple it is.
   I might start with xxh3 now if the hash loop is really hot, since the go implementation seems pretty good.
+  Yann Collet has a good [blog post](fastcompression.blogspot.com/2019/03/presenting-xxh3.html) presenting xxh3, with graphs showing its performance in comparison to other hashes.
 - in really hot loops, bounds checking matters and I haven't found a good way to eliminate them without resorting to `unsafe`, which is a bit unfortunate.
   But really, this is only needed in the hottest loops.
   Looking at the assembly with `go tool objdump` is a good reflex to have to inspect such loops.